Standard Customs Allowances

-In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate no matter which family member owns the given item, with no age limit specified, as noted in this extract from another webpage:
+In addition, U.S. Customs permits a joint family declaration to take advantage of the flat duty rate no matter which family member owns the given item, with no age limit specified, as noted in this extract from the same web page:

 “A joint declaration is a Customs declaration that can be made by family members who live in the same household and return to the United States together.
 These travelers can combine their purchases to take advantage of a combined flat duty rate, no matter which family member owns a given item.
 The combined value of merchandise subject to a flat duty rate for a family of four traveling together would be $4,000.
 Purchase totals must be rounded to the nearest dollar amount.”

 So if you’re a family of four, you can bring in a total of $7,200 worth of goods and have to pay $120 duty – or 1.7% overall, which isn’t too bad.

 As the first extract says, for the value over $1800 per person, duty would be based on the rates in the Harmonized Tariff Schedule.
 This is an extremely complicated document, but I’ll be going into it in more detail to find out specifically how much you’d have to pay on high end items like jewellery, watches, and leather goods so you can see what sort of deal you’d get overall.